Ganymede-Bio/website-docusaurus/docs/Home.md

 ---

-The homepage contains links to built flows, from which the user can access and run flows.
-Clicking on any listed flow brings you to the Flow View page, from which the user can run the selected flow and view historical runs.
+The Home page contains links to previously built _flows_, from which the user can access and run flows.
+Clicking on any listed _flow_ brings you to the Flow View page, from which the user can run the selected _flow_ and view historical runs.

 ![Ganymede App Flow Editor Homepage](https://ganymede-bio.mo.cloudinary.net/apiServer/HomeScreen_20221216.png)

-The search bar at the top filters the list of flows by name.
+The search bar at the top filters the available _flows_ by name.

 ## Navigation